 *Note: It may not be possible to transfer credit into some graduate programs or transfer credits into a different Westminster graduate program.
 Consult with your individual graduate program director for questions related to previously completed course work and equivalencies.
 Any student wishing to transfer between graduate programs must apply to and meet all criteria for admission into that program.

 All international transcripts are evaluated by external services such as Academic Credentials Evaluation Institute (ACEI) or World Education Services (WES), which determines the level of coursework taken and the semester hour and grade equivalents.
-Only coursework that is determined to be equivalent to graduate college-level academic work that meets the criteria noted above will be considered for transfer.
+Only coursework that is determined to be equivalent to graduate-level academic work that meets the criteria noted above will be considered for transfer.
 Equivalencies to Westminster courses will be determined by graduate program directors.

 Converting Quarter Credit Hours to Semester Credit Hours

 A quarter hour is equal to two-thirds of a semester hour, so one quarter hour transfers as .67 credit hours.
 Students transferring from institutions using the quarter system do not lose credit, because semesters are longer than quarters.